Yixin-Hu/TetWild/README.md

 git clone https://github.com/Yixin-Hu/TetWild --recursive
 ```

-- For Windows users, a patch needs to be applied to the geogram library to avoid a linktime error:
+- For Windows users, a patch needs to be applied to the geogram library to avoid a link error:

 ```bash
 git apply geogram_win.patch